 Sydney, Melbourne, Gold Coast, Perth; it’s easy to become stuck in a rut when planning your Australian holiday.
-With almost 1.4 million of us visiting Australia each year, you can find yourself returning with the same stories, the same souvenirs, and the same holiday snaps as your friends at home.
+With many of us visiting Australia each year, you can find yourself returning with the same stories, the same souvenirs, and the same holiday snaps as your friends at home.

 However, if Australia has one thing, it’s room for adventure.
 Getting off the beaten track requires some careful research but is well-worth the effort when you discover that hidden gem.

 These six Australian towns have flown under the radar for visiting Kiwis, and will appeal to coastal creatures and culture-lovers alike.

 If it’s a beachside escape you’re after, there are few places better than Australia.
 If you were to visit one of the country’s 10,685 beaches each day, it would take you almost 30 years (how does that sound for your next holiday?).
 The point is, Bondi Beach is just one of 10,685 beaches in Australia.
 It may be the most convenient if you’re visiting Sydney, but it’s far from the most beautiful.

 Before you board the bus to Bondi, consider these three lesser-known beach towns for the same white sand without the bustling crowd.
 But remember, even relaxed beachside holidays require careful planning to stay safe in the sun.

 1. Kiama, New South Wales

 The sleepy coastal village of Kiama is known for its impressive lighthouse, iconic blowhole, dazzling harbour and picturesque (and often-empty) beaches.
 The town is nestled between hilly farmland on one side and sweeping beaches on the other, meaning there’s no shortage of scenery when lazing on the sand.